infretis/infentory/puckering/README.md

 You should now see `(molmod)` in the left of your terminal.
 Whenever you open a new terminal, write `mamba activate molmod`.

 # Step 1: Equilibration
-Before we can start our path sampling simulation, we need to setup our system just like we would for a regular MD run.
+As you know, path sampling is a hybrid of molecular dynamics (MD) and Monte Carlo simulations (MC).
+Therefore, before we can start the path sampling simulation, we need to set up our system just like we would for a regular MD run.
 That includes setting up the force field and equilibrating the system.

 The force field has already been set up for you.
 We will be using the [OpenFF 2.1](https://openforcefield.org/force-fields/force-fields/) force field for oxane (the puckering molecule) and the TIP3P model for water.